gtk-kn/gtk-kn/README.md

 - Class and interface methods are generated as Kotlin methods on the Kotlin class/interface
 - Where possible, class constructors are implemented as constructors on the Kotlin class
 - Other constructors are generated as static factory functions on the companion object
-- Signals on classes, interfaces and other types can be used through `connect<signal-name>()` methods on the Kotlin class
+- Signals on classes, interfaces and other types can be used through `on<SignalName>()` methods on the Kotlin class
 - GObject class properties are generated as Kotlin properties
 - GObject records (C structs) are generated as Kotlin classes